This section is intended for healthcare professionals

 The partner relationship and social relationships

-The woman’s mental wellbeing
+The woman’s mental well-being

 Mamma Mia has been developed by Changetech, Oslo, Norway.